-LESLIE: John is on the line and he’s dealing with a mold situation.
+LESLIE: John is on the line and he’s dealing with how to get rid of bathroom mold.
 Tell us what’s going on.

 JOHN: I have a mold problem around my shower door.
 I bought the house two years ago.
 I stripped all the caulking out when I had the mold problem.
 I’ve put caulking in with a nationally known brand.
 I even used a Saran Wrap-type thing on my finger to eliminate any contamination.
 Before I did that, I cleaned it, I stripped it out with a plastic scraper.
 I also used mineral spirits to clean it out.
 I put it in and I still have problems with it.